ETIS Instructor Resources¶

 |---|---|

-| Educational Intent Engine | What will students experience? |
+| Educational Intent Engine | What will students experience and become? |

 | Educational Sequencing Engine | In what order will students mature? |